arganesh-kr/api-test-automation-multilang/README.md

-# API Test Automation - Multi-language
+# API Test Automation - Multi-language Scaffold

 This repo contains **language-specific** for API test automation in **Java**, **Python**, and **JavaScript**.
 Each branch is a ready-to-start project with 3 basic tests (dependencies, config, README) so you can pick your preferred stack.